Training, Degree, and Certificate Programs

 All degree and certificate programs are offered through the UT Southwestern Graduate School of Biomedical Sciences.
 Program applicants must meet the eligibility and admission requirements of the Graduate School and the Center for Translational Medicine.

-Designed for clinical research fellows and junior faculty, the Master of Clinical Science is a three-year track for training in clinical/translational research.
+- Master of Science in Clinical Science: Designed for clinical research fellows and junior faculty, the Master of Science in Clinical Science is a two-year track for training in clinical/translational research.

 - Graduate Certificate in Clinical Science: The Graduate Certificate track involves basic training in clinical/translational research for clinical research fellows and junior faculty.

 - TL1 Postdoctoral Training Award and Certificate in Translational Science: This track supports basic science postdoctoral fellows with core competencies needed to successfully engage in translational research.